 Burlington: June 26

 Hands-on Learning – Students will learn and have hands-on experience with:

 The proper and safe use of hand and power tools.

 Common construction vocabulary and job-site rules.

-Each trainee has access to the necessary tools-of-the-trade.
-Students practice being on a construction crew working collaboratively with their fellow trainees.
-They work on construction projects as they would on a real jobsite.
+Each trainee has access to the necessary tools of the trade.
+Students practice being on a construction crew, working collaboratively with their fellow trainees.
+They work on construction projects as they would on an actual job site.
 Class time is split between hands-on learning, building projects, and classroom training.

 Credentials and Certifications – Earn:

 NCCER Credentials – Students have the opportunity to earn National Center for Construction Education and Research credentials in:

 o Hand Tools

 o Power Tools